emilianvrd/Maneuvers/Skill Feats.md

 # Skill Feats
-Skill feats are an intergral part of your character.
+Skill feats are an integral part of your character.
 They determine much of what you can do during exploration and social interaction.

 ## 1st
 ### Alarm